vipul2802/o365hq.com/content/blog/9 Myths About Going to the Cloud.md

 Traditional digital estate includes hardware (you probably have a few file servers, active directory, mail, and archive servers) that needs to be maintained, and software that needs to be updated -- a lot of headaches for you!
-Whereas, when you move to Office 365, you can run your business in the cloud and let Microsoft take care of the IT for you, which means no more setting up servers, databases, file shares, or on-premises software for you and your employees.
+Whereas, when you move to Microsoft 365, you can run your business in the cloud and let Microsoft take care of the IT for you, which means no more setting up servers, databases, file shares, or on-premises software for you and your employees.
 After you move to the